Phone numbers

 Alcohol and mental health: self-care tips

-If you have been struggling with your alcohol consumption and/or your mental health, we have put together some practical tips so that you can start taking steps towards feeling better.
+If you've been struggling with your alcohol consumption and/or your mental health, we have put together some practical self-care tips so that you can start taking steps towards feeling better.

 Managing your alcohol consumption